 Finally, let’s cover overheads.
 Overheads are those costs which don’t directly relate to each unit of sales, such as the electricity cost of running your premises, rent for your building, or subscription costs for industry memberships.
 Generally, most if not all of a business’ overheads are fixed.
 That’s because they don’t usually change much depending on how many units you sell.

 In a company, tax is charged at 28% of your net profit.
 When preparing a budget it is good practice to include this in each month as a final expense.
-Perhaps some month’s of your budget show a loss – then you could budget your tax that month as a positive figure.
+Perhaps some months in your budget show a loss – then you could budget your tax that month as a positive figure.
 Because this isn’t reflective of actual cashflow you can also just include it as a total of the year in the final month of your budget if that is clearer for you.
 It is important though that tax is included as part of your budget as it is a cost to your business.

 Accountants are the best at actively working to make sure you’re not paying any more tax than you need to.
 So, often what you would budget in tax would be different to what you would end up paying once our team has completed their work.